President Biden’s Visit to Region Celebrates U.S. Commitment to Economic Development

 During the event, the United States and Saudi Arabia signed 18 partnership agreements in industries such as energy, space and healthcare.
 Aerospace companies Boeing and Raytheon, as well as healthcare companies such as Medtronic and IQVIA were among the partnerships announced.
 “Diabetic retinopathy is a serious concern in the Middle East, particularly in Saudi Arabia where nearly one in four people live with diabetes,” said Seth Rainford, co-founder, president, and COO of Digital Diagnostics.
 “Today’s memorandum of understanding signing with the Kingdom demonstrates our company’s commitment to transform the quality, accessibility, equity, and affordability of healthcare around the globe.
 We are excited for rapid expansion in the region and are impressed with the Kingdom’s speed in adopting artificial intelligence to prevent blindness in its country.”

-The Saudi Arabian population has one of the most acute needs for a diagnostic technology like IDx-DR. The prevalence of diabetes in the Kingdom is estimated to be 23.9 percent of the total population, and that figure has been increasing for more than two decades.
+The Saudi Arabian population has one of the most acute needs for a diagnostic technology like LumineticsCore (formerly known as IDx-DR).
+The prevalence of diabetes in the Kingdom is estimated to be 23.9 percent of the total population, and that figure has been increasing for more than two decades.
 Additionally, diabetic retinopathy, the most feared complication of diabetes and the primary overall cause of blindness from any disease, has a prevalence from 19.7 percent to 44.7 percent in Saudi Arabia.
 Despite effective treatment options, a significant number of people with diabetes are going blind each year, largely because they don’t undergo appropriate testing for retinopathy.